 Settings up a queue is a bad idea as you are reproducing the same mistakes that big customers support companies are doing.
 Remember this voice:"All of our agents are not available, we will get back to you shortly".
 So rather than frustrating your customers, automate the first level of support.

-Does live chat increase sales?
+Does live chat increase sales for online stores?

 Having a chat with your website visitor is gold as 82% are more likely to convert to customers after a chat conversation.